wantedfast/ml-agents/com.unity.ml-agents/Documentation~/ELO-Rating-System.md

 - We start to train our agents.
 - Both of them have the same skills.
 So ELO score for each of them that we defined using parameter `initial_elo = 1200.0`.

-We calculate the expected score E:
-Ea = 0.5
-Eb = 0.5
+We calculate the expected score E: Ea = 0.5 and Eb = 0.5

 So it means that each player has 50% chances of winning the point.